 Since Artemisia Gentileschi experienced a violent rape, I believe she depicted sexual violence and not sexual pleasure.

-In the background, you can see that the servant is there, ignoring what is happening and greedily collecting the gold that is coming down.
+In the background, you can see that the servant is there, ignoring what is happening and greedily collecting the gold coming down.
 This could also be about Artemisia Gentileschi’s so-called friend Tuzia who knew of her rape but did nothing to help Artemisia.

 Judith Slaying Holofernes By Artemisia Gentileschi (1620)